QuineDot/rust-learning/src/dyn-trait-overview.md

 the trait is explicitly implemented for `Box<dyn Trait>` as well;
 [we'll also explore what that can look like.](./dyn-trait-box-impl.md))

+On top of this, the method traits of a `dyn Trait` act like inherent methods of the `dyn Trait` type, and can therefore be used even when the `Trait` has not been imported.

 As a concrete type, you can also implement methods on `dyn Trait` (provided `Trait` is local to your crate), and even implement *other* traits for `dyn Trait`